Skip to content

 Advanced Method: Using the Registry Editor

-4. Double-click DODownloadMode and enter one of these values:
+4. Double-click DODownloadMode and enter:

 • 0: Disable Delivery Optimization.